chintu4/leads/README.md

-This is webscrapper for potiential leads finder.
+# Lead Finder

+Lead Finder — a lightweight **web scraper** for discovering potential leads (researchers, professionals, and organizations).
+Fast, configurable, and designed for streaming results to a web frontend.

-## working
+## How It Works

-the application works on
-1. webdockering search engines like duckduckgo and other search engine provided by ddgs library
+How it works — at a glance:

+1. 🔍 **Querying search engines** (DuckDuckGo via the `ddgs` library) to discover candidate pages
-2. It attempts to crawl internal links to find leads details and scrape using scrapy +playwright python library
+2. 🕷️ **Crawling internal links** to extract lead details and scraping via Scrapy and Playwright
-3. The frontend is built using react +typescript and backend using fastapi python framework
+3. 🌐 **Serving a frontend** built with React + TypeScript and a backend powered by FastAPI

 ## Project Overview

-This is a lead finding application that searches for potential leads (researchers, professionals, etc.) from academic and professional platforms.
-It consists of two main components:
+Lead Finder is a **lead-finding application** that searches for potential leads (researchers, professionals, and organizations) across academic and professional platforms.
+It has two main components: a backend service for scraping and processing, and a frontend UI for interacting with results.

-### Backend (FastAPI)
+### Backend — FastAPI (Server) 🔧
 - **Purpose**: Handles web scraping, crawling, and lead processing
 - **Key Features**:
   - Searches DuckDuckGo for initial results